Celebrating the Okefenokee Wilderness

 “The Georgia Conservancy was crucial in getting the swamp protected,” says Stuckey.
 “They held a lot of public meetings around the Okefenokee.
 It was a great help in making the public aware of the positive protection that wilderness designation would give.
 A lot of people felt like the swamp didn’t need any more protection, as it was already a National Wildlife Refuge.
 But that designation really didn’t give it the protection that it deserved - the protection that wilderness would give.
 Wilderness designation really restricted the amount of human activity that could take place in the Okefenokee.
 The local community eventually worked with the Department of the Interior and my office to really see this through.”

-Today, forty years after its protection as wilderness, the Okefenokee Wilderness is one of the wildest places in America and remains one of the most remote locations in all of the Southeast.
+Today, forty-four years after its protection as wilderness, the Okefenokee Wilderness is one of the wildest places in America and remains one of the most remote locations in all of the Southeast.
 Our efforts to see the Okefenokee permanently protected didn’t end with its wilderness designation in 1974.
 It continues to be at the forefront of our advocacy and stewardship efforts, whether they be in Washington, Atlanta, Folkston or on Billy’s Island.

 On behalf of the Okefenokee Wilderness, the Georgia Conservancy thanks its members who advocated for protection of the swamp, Congressmen Bill Stuckey and the late Bo Ginn for championing the necessary legislation, the local citizens who understood the historic importance of wilderness designation, and fellow conservation organizations who lobbied before Congress and in townhalls.
 The Okefenokee would not be without our combined efforts.

 For more information about the Georgia Conservancy history of advocating for the Okefenokee, please contact Georgia Conservancy Communications Director Brian Foster at firstname.lastname@example.org.